World Chess Championship 1984–1985: 1982 Interzonals

-1983–1984 Candidates tournament
+1983–1984 Candidates Tournament

 The six Interzonal qualifiers were joined by Viktor Korchnoi and Robert Hübner, the Candidates finalists from the previous cycle (World Chess Championship 1981).
 The eight players participated in a series of knockout matches.
 The winner was Garry Kasparov.

 The Smyslov–Hübner match was tied at 5–5.
 After playing four extra games without breaking the tie, the match was resolved by a spin of the roulette wheel.
 The ball went into the zero on the first spin, before deciding in favor of Smyslov.

 Politics threatened Kasparov's semi-final match against Viktor Korchnoi, which was scheduled to be played in Pasadena, California.
 Various political manoeuvres prevented Kasparov from playing Korchnoi in the United States, and Kasparov forfeited the match.
-This was resolved when Korchnoi agreed for the match to be replayed in London, along with the Vasily Smyslov vs. Zoltán Ribli match.
+This was resolved when Korchnoi agreed for the match to be replayed in London, along with the Vasily Smyslov–Zoltán Ribli match.
 The Korchnoi–Kasparov match was put together on short notice by Raymond Keene.
 Kasparov won 7–4.